Do you have a social profile strategy?

 Your profile picture can tell a story about your brand in a matter of seconds because that is the way the brain processes the information that you feed it.

 Here are the triggers: these are findings researched from the PNAS study.

 The head shows dominance and whether or not you have leadership characteristics.
 Don’t hide it with a hat or wear some kind of crazy hairstyle.
 Studies have suggested (as listed above) that the more conservative the hair, the more attractive people found them in business.

 Have you ever seen people where the muscles drew their face up when they smiled?
 If you are one of these people, and you don’t feel like you can control your face in an ordinary smile, you can still approach this profile scenario like everyone else.

 Work with what you have.
 If you can’t use smile muscles for fear of the “frown-smile”, then barely smile.
 Studies have shown that a tilt of the head, when someone isn’t smiling with their teeth, works just as well.

-You know that the target audience looks at your eyes first.
+You know that your audience looks at your eyes first.
 It’s a natural reaction.
 But which eyes do you have?
-Droopy, straight, flat, etc?
-The list is endless, but what you want to portray is that warmth that accentuates the smile.
+Droopy, straight, flat, etc.?
+The list is endless, but what you want to portray is a warmth that accentuates your smile.